 What can I do about this?

 Nothing on your business collaboration apps is private.
 Follow that rule, and you shouldn’t have much to worry about.
-If your bosses are actively tracking your status and activity as a way to measure your productivity, there are some ways to push back on this, such as making sure your Microsoft Teams status is always active orto simulate mouse activity when you’re AFK.
+If your bosses are actively tracking your status and activity as a way to measure your productivity, there are some ways to push back on this, such as making sure your Microsoft Teams status is always active or using a mouse jiggler to simulate mouse activity when you’re AFK.
 As for particularly invasive bossware, there aren’t many choices right now except considering if the job is worth it and what your other options may be.